 A Level English Language & Literature

-If you enjoy analysing different types of written and spoken language, then this English Language & Literature A Level course is for you!
+If you enjoy analysing different types of written and spoken language, then this A Level English Language & Literature course is for you!

-- AS LEVEL: You’ll learn to analyse how techniques produce meanings in texts.
+YEAR 1: You’ll learn to analyse how techniques produce meanings in texts.
 You’ll study one novel, one poetry collection, and an anthology of spoken and written texts from different contexts.
 You’ll be assessed in two exams.
 You’ll make mostly analytical and sometimes creative responses.

-- A LEVEL: You’ll revisit all of your AS texts, additionally study one play, and practise analysing unseen texts.
+YEAR 2: You’ll revisit all of your AS texts, additionally study one play, and practise analysing unseen texts.
 You’ll make mostly analytical and sometimes creative responses, in three exams.
 In addition, you’ll work independently to compare a non-fiction text with a published text of your own choosing (agreed with your teacher); you’ll write a 1,500-2,000-word comparative analysis of these texts in their respective contexts and will produce a 1,000-1,200-word piece of original non-fiction writing.

 All students studying A Levels should have at least five GCSEs at grade 9 – 5 in academic subjects, including English Language at grade 5.
 Two of these should be grade 6.
 Specifically for English Language and Literature, you will need a grade 5 or above in GCSE English Language AND a grade 5 or above in GCSE English Literature.